Skip to content

 Functional medicine uses cortisol testing (DUTCH test, salivary cortisol), assesses HPA axis function, and creates personalized plans including adaptogens, nervous system regulation practices, and targeted nutrition to restore balance.

-Vishnu Das (William Le, PA-C)
+Vishnu Das (William Le)

-Board-certified Physician Associate with over a decade of emergency and rural medicine experience.
+Wellness coach with over a decade of emergency and rural medicine experience.
 Certified yoga instructor and shamanic wisdom practitioner.
-Vishnu Das bridges functional medicine, yogic philosophy, and earth-based healing traditions to help patients find the root cause — and the deeper meaning — of their health journey.
+Vishnu Das bridges functional wellness, yogic philosophy, and earth-based healing traditions to help clients find the root patterns — and the deeper meaning — of their health journey.

-Learn moreThis article was written with the assistance of AI under the clinical guidance and editorial oversight of Vishnu Das (William Le, PA-C).
-All medical information is reviewed for accuracy, but this content is for educational purposes only and does not constitute medical advice.
-Always consult a qualified healthcare provider for personalized recommendations.
+This article was written with the assistance of AI under the editorial oversight of Vishnu Das (William Le).
+All information is reviewed for accuracy, but this content is for educational purposes only and does not constitute medical advice.
+Always consult a qualified healthcare provider for medical concerns.

 Your Healing Journey Starts Here

-Book a complimentary Discovery Call to explore root-cause healing with a licensed PA-C.
+Book a complimentary Discovery Call to explore root-cause wellness with an experienced guide.

 Book a Discovery Call